lorenzo-milicia/photography-portfolio-builder/README.md

 2. Then it loads any custom templates from your templates directory
 3. Custom templates can override specific blocks defined in the base templates

+### Custom CSS/JS overrides

+- Place `custom.css` and/or `custom.js` in your templates directory (default: `content/templates`).
+- They are copied to `static/css/custom.css` and `static/js/custom.js` and included after the embedded site assets on every page, so your overrides win the cascade.
+- Files named `site.css` or `site.js` are also picked up, but they are still published as `custom.css`/`custom.js` in the generated output.

 ### Available template blocks

 The base templates define the following overrideable blocks: